 How to Measure Your Content’s Effectiveness

 “Content is king” is a phrase that’s dominated the marketing world for years now, and for good reason.
 Content works.
 It helps connect with customers in their buying process and it helps drive demand.
 But it’s also a lot of work, and if you’re producing content without any sense of how well it is or isn’t performing relative to your demand marketing, then you’re potentially wasting a lot of time, energy, and money.
 The most well-written piece of content in the world could be nothing more than just that – a well-written piece of content.
 When it comes to demand marketing, what matters is how effective that content is at moving prospects through the funnel to closed-won.
 But being able to measure content effectiveness is still a challenge for many marketers.
+In fact, recent research shows that a near-majority of marketers (44% of those surveyed) struggle with determining content marketing ROI.

 The root of the challenge is in closing the tracking loop and optimizing your content against marketing KPIs.
 Without the ability to do that, your team is stuck in a cycle of random marketing campaigns.
 When stuck in this state, marketers struggle to learn from past performance and they aren’t able to replicate success.
 So why are marketing teams still not measuring content ROI?